PerlAlien/Alien-Build/README.md

     my $res = $build->fetch;
     my $res = $build->fetch($url);
+    my $res = $build->fetch($url, %options);

 Fetch a resource using the fetch hook.
 Returns the same hash structure described below in the hook documentation.
+Options:

+- headers

+    Hash reference of headers to add for this request.
+Note that not all protocols or plugins will report this option.

 ## decode